 1. Piecemeal availability was hindering progress.

 2. Existing DS design and developer documentation was fragmented.

-1. What's the impact on feature launch velocity?
+1. Does the mobile DS improve feature launch velocity?

-3. Is there improvement in # of Figma library component inserts?
+3. Is there an improvement in # of Figma component inserts?

 Lists were used in some capacity by different designers, all working with their own version.
 As pages such as Trading and Settings were built, they were going to rely heavily on Lists and the component needed to be thought through from end to end.